 Handling healthcare policy at one of Germany’s biggest companies.

-Alexandru Rusu remembers a discussion he had with Alina Mungiu-Pippidi, Professor of Democracy Studies, when he was a student at the Hertie School of Governance.
+Alexandru Rusu remembers a discussion he had with Alina Mungiu-Pippidi, Professor of Democracy Studies, when he was a student at the Hertie School.
 She suggested he investigate what was going wrong with Romanian drug supplies.
 At the time, there were news reports of long queues outside pharmacies.

 “People couldn’t get their medications,” he says.
 “I started looking into it and realised that it was a case of public policy going wrong.
 There were new monthly budget thresholds for medicines, and some pharmacies were gaming the system to get ahead of the threshold, so by the end of the month there was not enough left.”